ashokrajuu/api-opa/README.md

 **Login:**

-Run the below command to login to the api application,Role will be reatined automatically from DB
+Run the below command to log in to the api application,Role will be retained automatically from DB

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"username": "admin", "password": "<password>", "email": "admin@email"}' http://127.0.0.1:5000/login
 ```

-Store the token generated for further purpose
+Stores the token generated for further purpose.

 ![image](https://github.com/ashokrajuu/api-opa/assets/24654074/b92935d3-a9ce-4b38-848b-fa33b0f1a5fc)